liy/mist_cam/README.md

 # Before you start the repository make sure you run through the changes below

+Go to edge impulse -> deployment

+1. Select the deployment to use C++ library
+2. Build
+3. Once build finished, download the latest build zip.
+4. Copy all the directories in the zip into the root of this project.
+It contains our model and all the necessary edge impulse inference code.

 # SDK config
 Set the esp-idf SDK configuration (cmd+shift+p -> menuconfig).